 Since 1971, when they became a "protected" species in New Mexico, at least 6,630 mountain lions have been reported killed by humans.
 About 90 percent of the total deaths since 1971 were a result of recreational hunting.
 Around 5 percent died for New Mexico's preemptive mountain lion control programs (livestock & bighorn sheep), with the remaining 5 percent occurring as a result of known depredation, road kills, and uncategorized mortalities.

-The New Mexico Game and Fish Department (NMGFD) opened it's cougar hunting regulations for amendments.
-This only happens once ever four years.
+The New Mexico Game and Fish Department (NMGFD) opened its cougar hunting regulations for amendments.
+This only happens once every four years.
 On August 27, 2015 the NMGFD Commission adopted a proposal to allow the use of snares and traps to kill lions, as well as making it easier for deer and elk hunters to kill any lions they randomly come across.
 Trapping is a cruel and indiscriminate practice that injures and kills millions of wildlife and pets annually.
 The Commission ignored the voice of the public and the science.
-We lost this round but the fight is far from over.
+We lost this round, but the fight is far from over.
 Check out the Action tab to learn more.